Running AI Agents in Docker safely

 Run Pi (pi.dev) per-project inside Docker.
 Pi can only touch your project folder — it has no access to your Mac’s root, home directory, or any other path you haven’t explicitly mounted.

-What’s in this folder
+What’s in the folder

 pi-docker/